All cards

 Annual fee $150Welcome offer 70,000 miles -

-Blue Cash Everyday Card from American ExpressAmexBlue Cash Everyday is the no-annual-fee Blue Cash sibling: 3% back on the same supermarket-online-gas trio that the Preferred earns 6% on, capped at a more modest $6,000 per category per year.
+Blue Cash Everyday Card from American ExpressAmexBlue Cash Everyday is the no-annual-fee sibling in the Blue Cash line, earning 3% back on the same supermarket, online retail, and gas categories that the Preferred earns 6% on, though here the cap is a more modest $6,000 per category per year.

 Annual fee $0Welcome offer $200 -